hemashushu/ason-rs/README.md

 - **Strong Data Typing:** ASON numbers can be explicitly typed (e.g., byte, int, long, double), and integers can be represented in hexdecimal and binary formats.
 Additionally, new data types such as `date`, `tuple`, `byte data`, `char` are introduced, enabling more precise and rigorous data representation.

-- **Native Variant Data Type Support, Eliminating Null Values:** ASON natively supports variant data types (also known as _algebraic types_, similar to enums in Rust).
+- **Native Variant Data Type Support, Eliminating the Null Value:** ASON natively supports variant data types (also known as _algebraic types_, similar to enums in Rust).
 This enables seamless serialization of complex data structures from high-level programming languages.
 Importantly, it eliminates the error-prone `null` value.

 **Table of Content**